Explainer

 - Private investigators, attorneys, and insurance investigators with Accurint licenses

-Federal access is a critical point.
-The FBI’s and ICE’s contracts with LexisNexis are public; the contracts grant federal users the right to query the aggregated pool, which includes contributions from local agencies, including agencies in sanctuary jurisdictions.
+Federal access is the part that matters most.
+The FBI’s and ICE’s contracts with LexisNexis are public, and they grant federal users the right to query the aggregated pool, contributions from local agencies included, sanctuary jurisdictions among them.

-Sanctuary policies are designed around the assumption that local police choose whether and how to share data with federal agencies.
-Most sanctuary policies do not regulate the sale or transfer of data to a third party — particularly a third party characterized as a service provider rather than an information recipient.
+Sanctuary policies are built around one assumption: that local police decide whether and how to share data with federal agencies.
+Most of them say nothing about selling or transferring data to a third party, especially one framed as a service provider rather than an information recipient.

-When a local department uploads data to LexisNexis, the local department is not sharing data with ICE.
-The local department is purchasing a service from a private vendor.
-The vendor subsequently sells access to that data to other customers, including ICE, under a separate commercial contract.
-The structural arrangement does not violate the letter of most sanctuary policies.
+On paper, a local department that uploads to LexisNexis is just a customer buying a service from a private vendor.
+What the vendor does next, selling access to that same data to its other customers, ICE included, under a separate commercial contract, counts as a different transaction entirely.
+Lined up that way, nothing about it breaks the letter of most sanctuary policies.

 The opt-out you keep hearing about.

-LexisNexis publishes a consumer opt-out form.
-The form removes you from LexisNexis’s consumer-marketed products.
-Per LexisNexis’s own published policy, the opt-out does not apply to its law enforcement, government, or fraud-prevention products.
+LexisNexis publishes a consumer opt-out form, and it does what it says: it pulls you out of the company’s consumer-marketed products.
+By LexisNexis’s own published policy, it does nothing for the law enforcement, government, or fraud-prevention products.

-The data PSDEX holds about you as a victim, witness, or subject of a police report is in the law enforcement product tier.
-The consumer opt-out has no effect on it.
+The data PSDEX holds on you, as a victim, witness, or subject of a police report, sits in that law enforcement tier.
+The consumer opt-out doesn’t touch it.

 What you can do about it.

-The most effective leverage is at the city or county level, before a contract is signed or renewed.
-Sanctuary ordinances that explicitly cover third-party data sales — as some jurisdictions have begun to enact — close the gap.
-Procurement rules that require council review of data-broker agreements force transparency.
+The real leverage is at the city or county level, before a contract is signed or renewed.
+Sanctuary ordinances that explicitly cover third-party data sales, which a handful of jurisdictions have started to pass, close the gap.
+Procurement rules that require council review of data-broker agreements force the whole thing into the open.

 At the individual level, you can FOIA your local department for their AVCC agreement and ICD, and you can ask your council member or county supervisor whether the contract excludes victim and witness data.